What We Believe

 Leadership in Ministry

 We believe in the priesthood of all believers, that all are capable of sharing the good news of Jesus Christ.
-We also believe that both men and women are called to leadership in the church, and that no role is exclusive to a specific gender.
+We also believe that both men and women are called to leadership in the church, and that no role is exclusive to a specific gender, including that of the priesthood.

 Our congregation is led by our ministers and our church council.
 The council is made up of elected leaders who are members of the congregation, who govern according to the congregation's bylaws.